SalmonSeasoning/RAMMAN/README.md

 # RAMMAN
 Memory Read and Write processes

+Note: This is for external use ONLY!!!
+If you are going to be managing memory internally, in your own process or through DLL injection, you are not going to be able to use this to any advantage.

+However, if you are using C#, with a couple modifications which I might add later on, you could compile this as a DLL for something like an external C# game hack.

 ## How to use
 You can either modify and compile this as a DLL or you can compile it as a .lib.
 However, it might be more effective to just leave the project as is, and use the